aws/sagemaker-tensorflow-training-toolkit/README.rst

 The "final" Dockerfiles encompass the installation of the SageMaker specific support code.

-For images of TensorFlow 1.8.0 and before, all “final” Dockerfiles use `base images for building <https://github .com/aws/sagemaker-tensorflow-containers/blob/master/docker/1.4.1/final/py2/Dockerfile.cpu#L2>`__.
+For images of TensorFlow 1.8.0 and before, all "final" Dockerfiles use `base images for building <https://github .com/aws/sagemaker-tensorflow-containers/blob/master/docker/1.4.1/final/py2/Dockerfile.cpu#L2>`__.

-These “base” images are specified with the naming convention of tensorflow-base:<tensorflow_version>-<processor>-<python_version>.
+These "base" images are specified with the naming convention of tensorflow-base:<tensorflow_version>-<processor>-<python_version>.

-Before building “final” images:
+Before building "final" images:

-Build your “base” image.
-Make sure it is named and tagged in accordance with your “final” Dockerfile.
+Build your "base" image.
+Make sure it is named and tagged in accordance with your "final" Dockerfile.
 Skip this step if you want to build image of Tensorflow Version 1.9.0 and above.

 Then prepare the SageMaker TensorFlow Container python package in the image folder like below: